 Students may take other study through non-award programs such as Community Access Program (assessed mode only).

 Over-enrolment in an honours degree program is not permitted.
 In exceptional circumstances and with support of the course coordinator, you may apply to undertake additional fourth year level subjects through the Community Access Program.

 Applications for additional subjects within coursework programs are rare.
 Stop 1 may approve one extra subject with the approval of your Course Coordinator, providing you have a good academic record and have sound academic reasons for the additional subject.

 If you're an international student you will only be permitted to over-enrol if it does not require an extension to your expected course duration or the issue of an amended Confirmation of Enrolment (COE).

 How do I apply to overload or over-enrol?

 If you are confident you meet the eligibility requirements to overload or over-enrol, you can apply via the Enrolment Variation Form.
+Students applying to over-enrol should also complete the request to over-enrol form explaining why they must study further subjects to meet the requirements of their course.
+The completed form should then be attached to an Enrolment Variation form.
 All applications are assessed on an individual basis.